 ✔ Ebenezer Baptist Church

 ✔ The King Center – Tombs and Reflection Pool

 Dr. Martin Luther King Jr.’s Birth Home

-There are free tours offered by the Visitor’s Center which are led by the National Park Service.
-For more infomation and availability, please visit: MLK Birth Home Tours
+There are free tours offered by the Visitor’s Center, which are led by the National Park Service.
+For more information and availability, please visit: MLK Birth Home Tours

 Ebenezer Baptist Church